stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 an entry into an account's assets mapping for some (possibly zero) quantity of some asset.
 Even if the account depletes all asset holdings, it remains materialized.
-Materialized accounts are distinguished from empty accounts in that the former are all represented in a miner's commitment to its materialized view of the blockchain state (described below).
+Materialized accounts are distinguished from empty accounts in that the former are all represented in a leader's commitment to its materialized view of the blockchain state (described below).

 ### Account Types